 Starting your own business means that there are a lot of costs involved.
 Employee costs, the cost of funding (capital), the cost of marketing, and the cost of monthly expenses.
 But why do we never discuss the biggest and perhaps most crucial cost – the emotional cost of starting your own business?

-Starting Your Own Business and 3 Agonising Emotional Costs
+Starting Your Own Business comes with Emotional Risks.

 The areas in which we feel real pain can be summarised as follow: